 You can have as many notes as you like about each individual in your family tree file (this is in addition to notes relating to specific events or attributes).
 Often, in practice, when an individual marries, you will wish to make notes that apply both to them and to their spouse.
 Sometimes you will wish to write notes that apply to a number of individuals.
 Family Historian supports all of these scenarios.
 It also allows you to see at a glance, and read, all the notes that are relevant to a given individual – and, of course, provide source citations for all of them.
 But if a note is not enough, you can also link your records to entire documents, written using your preferred word-processor, which you can store separately or embed in your family tree file.

-Download free plugins (for mapping, timelines and more) from the Family Historian Plugin Store.
+Download free plugins offering even more features, from the Family Historian Plugin Store.
 To access the Plugin Store from within the program, click on Plugins on the Tools menu, and then click the Plugin Store button.
 At time of writing there are over 100.

 Powerful built-in scripting tools can be used to automate repetitive tasks, make extensive one-off changes to your data, or even to create your own new tools or new kinds of output.
 If you want, you can even use them to create plugins for submission to the Family Historian Plugin Store (see above).